Characteristics of Successful Applicants

 - High GPA (typically above a 3.5) and a challenging curriculum

-- Capacity to succeed in the most demanding academic environments
+- Capacity to succeed in challenging academic environments

-- in academic departments, campus organizations, or the community
+- Engagement in academic departments, campus organizations, and/or the community

-- the promise of a lifetime of service and leadership
+- Promise of a lifetime of service and leadership

-- ability to conduct independent research and work – i.e. an Honors Capstone, senior thesis, or advanced portfolio review
+- Ability to conduct independent research and work – e.g. an Honors thesis, distinction project, or advanced portfolio review

-- understanding how their interests fit in with the larger world and current events
+- Understanding of how their interests engage with the larger world and current events

-- connection with faculty in major/minor fields through coursework or extracurricular activity
+- Connection with faculty in major/minor fields through coursework or extracurricular activities

-- have worked closely with one or more faculty members on a major project
+- Close collaboration with one or more faculty mentors on a major project

-- can identify at least 3-4 individuals willing to write letters on their behalf
+- Ability to identify at least 3-4 individuals willing to write letters on their behalf

 Looking for more advice?
 Check out the 10 tips for scholarship applicants that SU's first Rhodes Scholar, Elliot Portnoy, shared with CFSA.